rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 - [Ollama](https://ollama.com/) to pull, run, and fine-tune open-source LLMs
 - [Open WebUI](https://openwebui.com/) to chat with the LLMs, use custom knowledge, web search, etc., via a feature rich Graphical User Interface (GUI)
 - A lightweight LLM called [tinyllama](https://ollama.com/library/tinyllama) to enable you to kickstart your LLM exploration
-- [SearXNG](https://github.com/searxng/searxng) for web search to enhance retrieval augmented generation (RAG) results
+- [SearXNG](https://github.com/searxng/searxng) for web search, to enhance retrieval augmented generation (RAG) results

 ## Installing the Open WebUI extension